 The following are some of the essential benefits of relapse prevention education:

 Relapse prevention education can help prevent overdose after treatment ends.
-It’s not uncommon for people who complete a treatment program to return to substances, though this behavior comes with a high risk of overdose as the client’s tolerance is often much lower than before treatment.
+It’s not uncommon for people who complete a treatment program to return to substances, though this behavior comes with a high risk of overdose as the patient’s tolerance is often much lower than before treatment.
 In 2020, there were nearly 92,000 drug overdose deaths in the United States.
 Relapse prevention techniques help avert overdoses to keep you safe.

 Learning about the causes of your drug or alcohol use can help prevent future use.
 You can then use relapse prevention skills to combat those triggers and keep you safe.
 Learning about yourself is helpful for relapse prevention and identifying any mental health conditions that could impact your well-being and contribute to substance use.

 Studies show approximately 7.7 million people have co-occurring mental health disorders and SUDs.
-In cognitive-behavioral therapy, clients can receive treatment for health conditions that might trigger drug or alcohol use and learn coping techniques to manage symptoms.
+In cognitive-behavioral therapy, patients can receive treatment for health conditions that might trigger drug or alcohol use and learn coping techniques to manage symptoms.
 Therapy is also an excellent way to encourage growth as it helps identify emotions or thought processes that you might adjust to improve as a person.

 Most relapse prevention skills include building new and healthy habits.
 Being able to take care of your body lends itself to healthy and sustainable relapse prevention.
 Relapse prevention often includes getting proper sleep and exercise, eating healthy, and participating in activities that are good for the mind and body, such as therapeutic art or being in nature.